GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 DIVORCE MEDIATION IS LESS EXPENSIVE

-Divorcing couples need to preserve their assets in order to start a new chapter on better financial footing possible.
-Mediating can help safeguard the couple's assets.
+Divorcing couples need to preserve their assets to start their new chapter on the best possible financial footing.

 (See FAQs for a more detailed cost comparison between mediating and litigating a divorce.)